petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 ![Login to Liferay and begin building.](./liferay-saas-onboarding/images/02.png)

 Note, to ensure the security and privacy of individual tenants, certain DXP features are not accessible.
-For a comprehensive breakdown of feature availability within Liferay SaaS, check [Liferay Experience Cloud Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/17817489997325-Liferay-Experience-Cloud-Compatibility-Matrix).
+For a comprehensive breakdown of feature availability within Liferay SaaS, check the [Liferay SaaS Compatibility Matrix](https://learn.liferay.com/w/liferay-cloud/reference/liferay-saas-compatibility-matrix).

 ## The Cloud Administration Console